jkwchui/chem-jon-hk/docs/chem/README.md

 <!-- Thinking behind explanation, and caveats are hidden on the page and can be viewed by toggling on the Teacher switch under Settings. -->

 For more resources I suggest you to subscribe to our Teacher Resource Exchange.
 Instructions for access can be found on the [myIB forums](https://internationalbaccalaureate.force.com/IBProgramme/s/question/0D50O00004pjt0YSAQ/teacher-resource-exchange).
-You can also contact me through there.